 Do koi eat healthy human foods, like nuts and oatmeal?

 While nuts are not recommended for koi because they are hard to digest and can cause major obstructions in their bowels, oatmeal is not recommended because it can swell and cause obstructions, even though it is a healthy grain and nutritionally would be fine for your fish.

 Can koi eat food meant for other fish e.g catfish food, sturgeon pellets, cichlid food, betta food or goldfish food?

 There are particular foods that can be fed to other pond fish that should not be used as Koi food.
-These include bird seed, corn, peanuts, bread, rice and peas.
+These include bird seed, corn, peanuts, white bread, rice and peas.
 These items are also often included in other pond fish foods and bird foods.
 Seeds, corn and peanuts are poor Koi food as well because they can also cause blockages because Koi can’t digest them.

 Your koi’s regular diet should be of the koi pellet variety to ensure a balanced diet.
 The exception is perhaps goldfish food as goldfish are closely related to koi and both can often eat the same food mixtures.
 Simply read the label to ensure you are getting a food that is compatible for both.

 Smaller koi can eat flake food that is specially formulated for koi.
 In fact, it’s difficult to make pellets small enough for baby koi, so flake food is best!
 However, once the fish are big enough for a pellet and other healthy foods, they no longer need the flake and it should be discontinued.